-There are ample green hydrogen offtake possibilities in industrial sectors such as

-Communities, etc. Hydrogen can be used in vehicles to power fuel cells in zeroemission cars with a potential for highefficiency [20].
+There are ample green hydrogen offtake possibilities in industrial sectors such as Mobility, Fine chemicals, Steel, and vehicles to power fuel cells in zeroemission cars with a potential for highefficiency [20].

 Industrial applications of hydrogen are already well-established.
 Hydrogen is widely used in the synthesis of ammonia and nitrogenous fertilisers [21].
 Petroleum refineries use hydrogen to lower the sulfur content of fuels [22].
-The modern steel industry is leaning on hydrogen to become environment-friendly and its decrabonisation goals through phasing out coal with hydrogen in processes such as direct reduction of iron (DRI) for conversion of iron oxides to metallic iron.
-The application of ammonia-blended hydrogen-fuelled engines is still in the pilot stages, which can further broaden and adaptation of hydrogen [23].
+The modern steel industry is leaning on hydrogen to become environment-friendly and decrabonisation goals through phasing out coal with hydrogen in processes such as direct reduction of iron (DRI) conversion of iron oxides to metallic iron. application of ammonia-blended hydrogen-fuelled engines is still in the pilot stages, which can further broaden and adaptation of hydrogen [23].
 Hydrogen also finds application in the hydrogenation of the food and oil industry to enhance their stability and avoid spoilage [24].